RocketChat/docs-old/5. Administrator Guides/Import/CSV/README.md

 The CSV importer allows you to import your own plain text files, however it does require the zip file to be in a specific format for the importer to understand.

 ## The Zip File
 The zip file must be a **flat zip**, which means there can **not** be a "root" or "sub" folder in which the items reside in the zip file.
-The importer looks for the files `channels.csv` and `users.csv` immeditally inside the zip and not inside of any folder.
+The importer looks for the files `channels.csv` and `users.csv` immediately inside the zip and not inside of any folder.
 If you have any questions about this, please ask in [#support channel on the demo server](https://demo.rocket.chat/channel/support).
 ```
 fileToImport.zip
 ├── channels.csv